Author: SEA Team K.C.

 Surfing arrived in California in the early 1900s, carried by the stoke and skill of Hawaiian watermen like George Freeth.
 Often called the “Father of Modern Surfing,” Freeth wowed crowds up and down the coast with his demonstrations, planting the seeds for what would become a full-fledged West Coast surf culture.
 His influence is so lasting that his legacy is honored in places like the California Surf Museum.

 While Redondo Beach and Huntington Beach saw some of the first California surfers, La Jolla Shores soon became part of the movement.
-Its sandy bottom, consistent waves, and protected cove created a perfect environment for early boards—which were long, heavy redwood planks weighing 80 to 100 pounds.
+Surfing didn’t start in California—it was brought here in the early 1900s by Hawaiian watermen like George Freeth and Duke Kahanamoku.

 By the 1930s, a dedicated crew of locals was paddling out here regularly.
 These early surfers didn’t just ride waves—they built a community that valued ocean respect, camaraderie, and passing knowledge to the next generation.